 Section 2 of this report provides a brief overview of Hanford Site stratigraphy, focusing on identification of high permeability paleochannels.
 In Section 3, a review of geophysical methods used at the Hanford Site is provided, followed by a review and evaluation of Hanford geophysical field investigations in Section 4.
-Computer simulations are used to evaluate the use of ERT for paleochannel identification in Section 5.
-Preliminary conclusions and recommendations for further evaluating ERT for this activity are provided in Section 6.
-Based on the ERT evaluation presented in Section 5, a phased approach is provided in Appendix A for obtaining site-specific ERT data and aquifer hydraulic properties.
+Computer simulations used to evaluate the use of ERT for paleochannel identification are presented in Section 5.
+Section 6 contains the ERT field evaluation details and results.
+Conclusions and recommendations for additional characterization activities are provided in Section 7.
+Appendix A contains an overview of permitting requirements for a site tracer injection.